 Away from work, she enjoys gardening, reading, and spending time with family and friends.

-Steve is a professional member of NAEYC and Maine Roads to Quality, Level 7.
+Lisa is a member of NAEYC and Maine Roads to Qulaity.

 Away from work, Lisa enjoys reading and watching movies (especially at the drive-in)!